NethermindEth/aztec-wormhole-app-demo/packages/relayer/README.md

 | `--evm-target-contract` | `0x248EC2E5...` | Target contract on EVM chain | No |
 | `--chain-id` | `10003` | Destination EVM chain ID | No |

+> **Note:** The stock EVM submitter targets the demo contract included in this repo.
+If your contract exposes a different interface you must update the Go code—see [EVM Submitter Reference Implementation](#evm-submitter-reference-implementation).

 #### Example Usage

 ```bash